+Career Programs

-Career Programs College-Based Work Experience Program (CBWEP)
+College-Based Work Experience Program (CBWEP)

-CBWEP is a required course in several programs at Cecil Community College.
-The experience offers an opportunity for students to participate in a supervised work environment with local employers in the student's area of study.
-All students who plan to enroll in CBWEP must complete the Intent Form the semester prior to enrollment in the CBWEP course.
+CBWEP is a required course in several programs at Cecil College.
+The experience offers an opportunity for students to participate in a supervised work environment with local employers in their area of study.
+All students who plan to enroll in CBWEP must complete the Intent Form in the semester prior to enrollment in the CBWEP course.
 For additional information contact 410-287-6060, ext.
 548.